MphoItumeleng/Portfolio/README.md

 # Portfolio

 Welcome to my personal portfolio!
 This project showcases my skills, experience, and projects in web development.
-It is built using HTML, CSS, JavaScript, and PHP to ensure a dynamic and interactive user experience.
+It is built using HTML, CSS, and JavaScript to ensure a dynamic and interactive user experience.

 # Features